cloudmesh/client/docs/source/old.rst

             cloud select [CLOUD]
-                selects a cloud to work with from a list of clouds.If the cloud is not specified, it asks for the cloud interactively
+                selects a cloud to work with from a list of clouds.
+If the cloud is not specified, it asks for the cloud interactively

             cloud on [CLOUD]
             cloud off [CLOUD]